 There are two ways to travel from Phuket to Koh Lipe:

-- One option is to travel by road to one the mainland pier further south, Pakbara Pier is closest to Koh Lipe, to take a cheaper and shorter sea crossing to Koh Lipe.
+- One option is to travel by road to one of the mainland piers further south, Pakbara Pier is closest to Koh Lipe, to take a cheaper and shorter sea crossing to Koh Lipe.

 Ferry Times from Phuket to Koh Lipe

-- There is currently one service a day from Phuket to Koh Lipe available to book online.
+- There are currently 2 services a day from Phuket to Koh Lipe available to book online.

 Buy Tickets from Phuket to Koh Lipe